Herbert Stothart: Life and career

 Herbert Stothart was born in Milwaukee, Wisconsin.
 He studied music in Europe and at the University of Wisconsin–Madison, where he later taught.

 Stothart was initially hired by producer Arthur Hammerstein to serve as a musical director for touring companies of Broadway shows.
 He soon began composing music for Oscar Hammerstein II, the producer's nephew.
 Notably, Stothart composed music for the famous operetta, Rose-Marie.
 He collaborated with renowned composers such as Vincent Youmans, George Gershwin and Franz Lehár.
 Stothart achieved success on the pop charts with standards like "Cute Little Two by Four", "Wildflower", "Bambalina", "The Mounties", "Totem Tom-Tom", "Why Shouldn't We?", "Fly Away", "Song of the Flame", "The Cossack Love Song", "Dawn", "I Wanna Be Loved by You", "Cuban Love Song", "The Rogue Song" and "The Donkey Serenade".

-The year 1929 marked the end of the era of silent films.
+The year 1929 marked the final year of silent films, the end of the era.
 Shortly after completing his latest musical, Golden Dawn, with Emmerich Kálmán, Oscar Hammerstein, and Otto Harbach, Stothart received an invitation from Louis B. Mayer to move to Hollywood, an invitation which he accepted.
 In 1929, Stothart signed a substantial contract with MGM.

 The next twenty years of his life were spent at MGM Studios, where he was part of elite group of Hollywood composers.
 Among the many films he worked on was the famous 1936 version of Rose-Marie, starring Jeanette MacDonald and Nelson Eddy.
 He conducted and composed songs and scores for films such as The Cuban Love Song, The Good Earth, Romeo and Juliet, Mutiny on the Bounty, Mrs. Miniver, The Green Years and The Picture of Dorian Gray.
 His notable contributions also include the Marx Brothers' Night at the Opera, the romantic drama Anna Karenina based on Leo Tolstoy's novel, and two Charles Dickens adaptations (A Tale of Two Cities and David Copperfield).
 He ultimately won an Oscar for his musical score in the 1939 film The Wizard of Oz.

 Herbert Stothart dedicated his entire Hollywood career to MGM.
 In 1947, while visiting Scotland, he suffered a heart attack.
 Afterward, he composed an orchestral piece titled Heart Attack: A Symphonic Poem, inspired by his personal tribulations.
 Additionally, he worked on another composition, Voices of Liberation, commissioned by the Roger Wagner Chorale.
 Stothart died two years later at the age of 63.